Tobdu399/JsGame/README.md

-# JsGame
+#JsGame

-My "clone version" of Agar.io game that works only on computers becouse it requires arrow buttons for moving
+This is my first game made using only Javascript.
+This game works only on computers unless your device has arrow buttons.